RichardDenton/linked_lists/README.md

-# Linked lists in Ruby
+# Linked Lists in Ruby
 An implementation of the linked list data structure created using Ruby.
 Linked lists aren't required in Ruby as an array handles all of the operations that a linked list would be used for, so, this was created to gain a better understanding of the data structure.

 Running the tests.rb file shows the results of using each of the implemented methods on an example linked list and an empty linked list.